dart-lang/site-www/src/content/language/index.md

 For coverage of Dart's core libraries, check out the [core library documentation](/libraries).
-You can also try the [Dart cheatsheet codelab](/codelabs/dart-cheatsheet), for a more hands-on introduction.
+You can also check out the [Dart cheatsheet](/codelabs/dart-cheatsheet), for a more hands-on introduction.